-Land Description: Natural habitat for deer, wild turkey, and other animals as well as the state threatened Pitcher’s Thistle and Lake Huron Tansy.
-From the beach, you will have views of Garden, Hog, and Squaw islands.
+The natural habitat for deer, wild turkey, and other animals and the state threatened Pitcher’s Thistle and Lake Huron Tansy.
+From the beach, you will have views of the Garden, Hog, and Squaw islands.
 The preserve provides significant waterfowl and migratory bird habitat.

-Trails: Located at the northeast end of Beaver Island, this preserve is walking distance from St. James Bay and town.
+Located at the northeast end of Beaver Island, this preserve is within walking distance from St. James Bay and town.
 A trail from the road takes you to the beach.

-History: In 2005, John Woollam started a vision of land protection for this beautiful corner of Beaver Island.
+In 2005, John Woollam started a vision of land protection for this beautiful corner of Beaver Island.
 Over the next several years, he made a series of six purchases to form the Petritz Preserve and then named it in honor of the family from whom he purchased the original 13 acres.
-In his personal description of the preserve, he wrote “People, animals, plants, and trees allowed.
-All other human-made structures or objects prohibited.
-I would like it to remain a place to quietly appreciate nature.”
+In his description of the preserve, he wrote, “People, animals, plants, and trees allowed.
+All other human-made structures or objects are prohibited.
+I would like it to remain a place to appreciate nature quietly.”

-Directions: From Port of St. James, take Main Street .7 miles north out of town.
-Turn left onto Lake Drive and travel .2 miles to the preserve sign on your left.
+From St. James, take Main Street 0.7 miles north out of town.
+Turn left onto Lake Drive and travel 0.2 miles to the preserve sign on your left.
 Park on the side of the road.